RLX TECHNOLOGY INC. CLASS ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP announces that a securities class action lawsuit has been filed in the United States District Court for the Southern District of New York against RLX Technology Inc.

 LEAD PLAINTIFF DEADLINE IS AUGUST 9, 2021

-NEW YORK, June 18, 2021 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the Southern District of New York on behalf of investors that purchased RLX Technology Inc. (: RLX) ("RLX") American Depositary Receipts (“ADRs”) pursuant or traceable to RLX's January 2021 initial public stock offering (the "IPO").
+NEW YORK, June 21, 2021 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the Southern District of New York on behalf of investors that purchased RLX Technology Inc. (NYSE: RLX) ("RLX") American Depositary Receipts ("ADRs") pursuant or traceable to RLX's January 2021 initial public stock offering (the "IPO").

 All investors who purchased the ADR's of RLX Technology Inc. and incurred losses are urged to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.